 Taping together a bunch of separate tools seems to be how most life coaches manage their coaching business.

 There’s a correlation between number of clients and how coaches manage their business — the higher the range, the most common it is to use a coaching platform.

 P.S.
 Practice is a coaching platform that helps new and establish coaches get more time back by reducing manual admin work.
-Get a 7-day free trial by filling out this form.
+Get a 7-day free trial today.